 Real estate risk is the risk of changes in the market value of real estate property.
-ALL is materially exposed to the property risk as ALL has decided to invest in real estate the last few years, to cover long-term guarantees on some insurance products.
-The property risk is therefore the second most important market risk for ALL in 4Q2017.
+ALL is materially exposed to the property risk to cover long-term guarantees on some insurance products.
+The property risk is therefore one of the most important market risks for ALL in 4Q2018.